GCSE: years 9-11

 - Parents receive regular weekly verbal/written feedback and a detailed end of term report

-- Small year specific groups with a maximum of 8 pupils to 1 tutor
+- Small year specific groups with an average of 8 pupils to 1 tutor

 Reduce your tuition fees by up to 85%